jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab01/Lab01-Instructions.md

 You are currently passing the commander to the `HouseController` as a constructor parameter (i.e., using the Constructor Injection pattern).
 This works well in scenarios where you want to force someone to choose a dependency.

-But in this situation, you have a commander that you always want to use at runtime (the `SerialCommander`), but you want to be able to override it when you are testing or do not have the hardware available (with a `FakeCommander`).
+But in this situation, you have a commander that you always want to use in production (the `SerialCommander`), but you want to be able to override it when you are testing or do not have the hardware available (with a `FakeCommander`).
 For this, you can use a different pattern: Property Injection.

 The overall idea is create a property that is initialized with a default dependency.
 If you do nothing, then the default is used.
 But you can change the property before using the class to inject different behavior.